lelkouss/power-outages-analysis/README.md

 ## Step 2: Data Cleaning and Exploratory Analysis
 - ### Data Cleaning:
-1. We  first  cheecked all of our columns that we intended on using during the analysis for NaN values.
+1. We first checked all of our columns that we intended on using during the analysis for NaN values.
 We found that OUTAGE.DURATION annd CUSTOMERS.AFFECTED both had columns that contained NaN values.
-We decided to drop instead of imputing so that our data would not be
+We decided to drop instead of imputing so that our data would not be skewed.

-Describe, in detail, the data cleaning steps you took and how they affected your analyses.
-The steps should be explained in reference to the data generating process.
-Show the head of your cleaned DataFrame (see Part 2: Report for instructions).
+2. We dropped any rows containing NaN values for the two columns identified as containing those values.

+Below is the head of the cleaned data:

 | abbr   | state     |   duration | cause          |   level |   customers |
 |:-------|:----------|-----------:|:---------------|--------:|------------:|